Royal Mews: Royal and state carriages

-The horses in the Royal Mews today are for the most part either Windsor Greys or Cleveland Bays, though this has not always been the case (for example, for over 200 years locally bred Hanoverian Cream horses took pride of place in the harness on major state occasions, until problems due to inbreeding led to their use being discontinued in the mid-1920s).
-The horses are regularly exercised in the art of pulling carriages (one of the reasons for the continuing use of horse-drawn transport for the daily messenger rounds); they are used for competitive and recreational driving as well as for ceremonial duties.
-The manure that is produced by the horses is used by the adjacent garden at Buckingham Palace.

-State Cars
+Motor vehicles

 The maintenance and provision of modern motor vehicles is as much a part of the work of the Royal Mews as that of carriages and horses.
-Edward VII first established a garage in the Mews in the early 20th century; by 1920 his son George V had converted two of the coach-houses to accommodate his State Daimlers.
+Edward VII first established a garage in the Mews in the early years of the twentieth century.

-The official cars (as opposed to vehicles for staff or private use) are all painted in black over claret (known as Royal Claret).
-They are driven, cared for and maintained by a number of chauffeurs, who are based in the Mews and work under the Head Chauffeur (who, along with his deputy, is primarily responsible for driving the King).
+The principal official cars are all painted in black over claret (known as Royal Claret).
+They are driven, cared for and maintained by a number of chauffeurs, who are based in the Mews and work under the head chauffeur (who, along with his deputy, is primarily responsible for driving the monarch).

+State cars

-The five principal State Cars are without number plates.
+The five principal state cars are without number plates.
 They comprise: